pranavdulepet/echelon-ai-workflow/README.md

 - A configurable limit `MAX_CHANGED_ROWS` caps the number of rows that can be modified by a single request.
 - Ambiguous matches for forms or fields surface as clarifying questions (e.g., listing multiple matching forms/fields) rather than silent failures.
 - Intent validation ensures every `update` and `delete` references real rows where resolvable.
+- `plan_validator` enforces the required-information checklist and generates specific clarification questions (including available forms/fields) when details are missing.
+- `change_set_validator` runs after resolution to ensure placeholder references, required columns, and foreign keys are all valid before returning a response.
+- Clarification questions are deduplicated to avoid loops; if the same wording repeats, the agent escalates with stronger messaging and flags the response with `reason=clarification_loop`.
+- Option intents can reference fields inserted earlier in the same request because the resolver now matches against placeholder IDs, normalized codes, and labels (with ambiguity detection).

+## Safety, security, and observability

+- **Prompt injection defense**: `prompt_injection.py` detects malicious patterns (e.g., “ignore previous instructions”), strips control characters, wraps user text in sentinel markers, and validates clarification history structure before any LLM call.
+- **Zero-hallucination policy**: System prompts contain a required-information checklist; missing details force `needs_clarification=true` with empty plan arrays, and the validator double-checks this.
+- **Two-stage reasoning with safe fallback**: The critique model can only reduce risk; invalid critique JSON is logged and the previous plan is reused.
+- **Structured error handling**: Custom exceptions (`ResolutionClarificationNeeded`, `ChangeSetStructureError`, `LLMOperationError`, etc.) are surfaced to FastAPI, which maps them to precise HTTP codes (400, 422, 502, 503) and user-friendly messages.
+- **Request tracing**: Every HTTP request gets a UUID via `request_context`; the middleware adds `X-Request-ID` so logs, frontend, and API clients can align traces.
+- **Change-set validation**: Beyond schema checks, the validator enforces row count ceilings (`MAX_CHANGED_ROWS`) and ensures placeholder IDs referenced by logic rules/options resolve correctly.
+- **Frontend safeguards**: The JSON editor validates edits before applying and shows inline errors; the visual preview always reflects the parsed structure, not raw text, preventing malformed JSON from propagating.

 ## Testing and evaluation